syncthing/docs/users/autostart.rst

 you can still access the interface by opening http://localhost:8384 in a Web browser.

+Using newer versions of Windows, the flag "--no-console" is reported to be not working correctly.
+An easy workaround is to use ``stctl.exe --start`` instead of ``syncthing.exe --no-console --no-browser``.

 .. _autostart-windows-tools:

 Install and run using third-party tools